-A Standard Mail or Package Services permit imprint indicia must contain the same information required in 5.3.6 for a First-Class Mail indicia, except "First-Class Mail" or "Priority Mail" (or "Priority") must be omitted.
+[1-4-10] A Standard Mail or Package Services permit imprint indicia must contain the same information required in 5.3.6, except that the Standard Mail or the applicable Package Services (Parcel Post, Bound Printed Matter, Media Mail or Library Mail) marking must be used instead of "First-Class Mail."
 If eVS is used under 705.2.9, the marking "eVS" (or alternative "e-VS" or "E-VS") must appear directly below the permit number.
 The indicia may include the amount of postage paid, the weight of the piece, and price markings as required.
 The indicia must not include the mailing date.